-(2) Dilip Shanghvi, as the Managing Director of Sun Pharma's board of directors and along with entities controlled by him and members of his family, control 54.38% of Sun Pharma.
-As of October 24, 2018, Sun Pharma and its affiliates owned 75.6% of our outstanding Ordinary Shares.
+(2) Dilip Shanghvi, as the Managing Director of Sun Pharma's board of directors and along with entities controlled by him and members of his family, controls 54.5% of Sun Pharma.
+As of May 26, 2023, Sun Pharma and its affiliates owned 78.5% of our outstanding ordinary shares.

 (3) Sudhir Valia is also a director of Sun Pharma.
-As of October 24, 2018, Sun Pharma and its affiliates owned 75.6% of our outstanding Ordinary Shares.
+As of May 26, 2023, Sun Pharma and its affiliates owned 78.5% of our outstanding ordinary shares.

-The following table sets forth certain information regarding the ownership of our Founders' Shares by our directors and officers as of October 24, 2018.
-The percentage of ownership is based on 2,600 Founders' Shares outstanding as of October 24, 2018.
+The following table sets forth certain information regarding the ownership of our founders' shares as of November 1, 2023.
+The percentage of ownership is based on 2,600 founders' shares outstanding as of November 1, 2023.

+Percentage of

+Number of Outstanding

+Name Founders' Shares Founders' Shares

+Alkaloida Chemical Company Zrt (f/k/a Alkaloida Chemical

-Name Number ofPercentage of OutstandiFounders' SharesFounders' Shares Alkaloida Chemical Company Exclusive Group Ltd. (1) 2,600 100.00%
+Company Exclusive Group Ltd.) (1) 2,600 100.00%

-(1) Alkaloida Chemical Company Exclusive Group Ltd., or Alkaloida, a subsidiary of Sun Pharma, owns all 2,600 of our outstanding Founders' Shares and is entitled to exercise one-third of the total voting power in our company regardless of the number of Ordinary Shares then outstanding.
-As a result of the control that may be deemed to be held by Alkaloida, each of Dilip Shanghvi and Sudhir Valia may be deemed to beneficially own the Founders' Shares held by Alkaloida.
-Each of Mr. Shanghvi and Mr. Valia disclaims beneficial ownership of such shares, except to the extent of their pecuniary interest therein.
+(1) Alkaloida Chemical Company Zrt (f/k/a Alkaloida Chemical Company Exclusive Group Ltd.) ("Alkaloida"), a subsidiary of Sun Pharma, owns all 2,600 of our outstanding founders' shares and is entitled to exercise one-third of the total voting power in our Company regardless of the number of ordinary shares then outstanding.
+As a result of the control that may be deemed to be held by Alkaloida, each of Dilip Shanghvi and Sudhir Valia may be deemed to beneficially own the founders' shares held by Alkaloida.
+Each of Mr. Shanghvi and Mr. Valia disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein.

-OFFICE HOLDER COMPENSATION IN FISCAL YEAR ENDED MARCH 31, 2018
+OFFICE HOLDER COMPENSATION IN FISCAL YEAR ENDED MARCH 31, 2023